California Music

-California Music was an American rock supergroup that formed in Los Angeles, California in 1974.
+California Music was an American rock supergroup that formed in Los Angeles, California, in 1974.
 It was originally a loose collective of studio musicians, with participation from Bruce Johnston, Terry Melcher, Gary Usher, Curt Boettcher, Dean Torrence, and Brian Wilson.
 Equinox Records released three singles by the group from 1974 to 1976, after which the band went inactive.
 In 2021, the group was reformed by members of the Beach Boys and their children.
 Omnivore Recordings released their first album: California Music Presents Add Some Music.

+History

-1970s: Original iteration
+Original iteration

-The group was conceived by then-former Beach Boy Bruce Johnston and Terry Melcher.
+The group was conceived by former Beach Boy Bruce Johnston and Terry Melcher.
 Though still under contract to Warner Bros.
 Records, Brian Wilson signed a sideline production deal with Johnston and Melcher's Equinox Records in early 1975.
-Together, they attempted to establish the loose-knit music collective with Gary Usher, and Curt Boettcher.
-Biographer John Tobler described the project as involving Johnston, Melcher, Wilson Dean Torrence, "and a few others ... who had recorded previously as the Legendary Masked Surfers."
+Together, they attempted to establish the loose-knit music collective with Gary Usher and Curt Boettcher.
+Biographer John Tobler described the project as involving Johnston, Melcher, Wilson, Dean Torrence, "and a few others ... who had recorded previously as the Legendary Masked Surfers."
 Wilson was paid a bonus advance of $25,000, described by Johnston as "probably the highest production royalty any producer's ever received."
 Due to Wilson's irresponsible expenditures, his income had been redirected to the bank account of his wife Marilyn.
 According to biographer Timothy White, Wilson "begged her" to place the money in an account separate to hers.

 Wilson was involved with California Music's renditions of "Why Do Fools Fall in Love" and "Jamaica Farewell", acting as co-producer, instrumentalist, and backing vocalist.
 Melcher spoke of his contributions: "He wouldn't even touch anything in the control booth; he acted like he was afraid to.
 He'd offer suggestions, but he wouldn't go near the board.
 He knows his reputation, so he makes a lot of unfinished records; sometimes, I feel that he feels that he's peaked and does not want to put his stamp on records so that peers will have a Brian Wilson track to criticize."
 Melcher was reportedly "crushed" upon seeing Wilson in his poor mental and physical state, unable to recognize his former Wrecking Crew associates that Melcher had hired for the project.
 According to biographer Steven Gaines, Wilson refused to finish any more tracks for California Music.